Also available as pdf.

 - The award is for one year only, and the calculations are based on fee status.
 If there is a change to your fee status, the award will be altered accordingly;

-- The monies described in the attached letter are only available for your studies during the academic year 2015 - 2016.
+- The monies detailed on your invoice are only available for your studies during the present academic year.
 Any unclaimed funds following the end of your programme will not be available.

 It is your responsibility to make sure that all the information you give us is accurate and true.
 This includes accuracy of personal details since errors in students' names during the admissions and enrolment processes will result in incorrect degree transcripts.